Zcarroll20/FreeForAll/README.md

 * [Banana Blueberry Baked Pancake](https://www.crazyforcrust.com/banana-blueberry-baked-pancake/)
 * [Banana Smoothie](https://www.inspiredtaste.net/19907/simple-banana-smoothie-recipe/)

-## What Bananas do for Your Body:banana:
+## :banana:What Bananas do for Your Body:banana:
 ![Buff banana](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTc3ioAXe0yYci6siqfIQN2g8-sBYApqjKt8XyTQygh4yGEyJmt)

  Bananas reduce swelling, protect you agist Type 2 Diabettes, help you lose weight, strenthens your nervous system, and speeds up the production of white blood cells, this is because of the high amount of vitamin B6 that bananas have.
 The healthy living website *Healthline* says that,"Unripe bananas are a great source of resistant starch.
 Therefore, they may help improve insulin sensitivity."

- ## Fun Banana Facts:banana:
+ ## :banana:Fun Banana Facts:banana:

  * The scientific name for the banana is  **musa sapientum**.
  * As of current day Hawaii is the only place where bananas are grown for commercial use.